 Models of hygienic sanitary appliances, England, 1895

-Cream model with three cone shoped holes.
-Sticker marked 3.
-Part of a collection of small models of sanitary appliances, to be used for instruction in hygiene, in cabinet
+Wooden model that looks like a bottle stop, base made of cork.
+Part of collection of small models of sanitary appliances, to be used for instruction in hygiene, in cabinet

 It’s 1895 and Charles Campbell, a member of the Sanitary Institute, has designed and arranged this cabinet for lectures on hygiene and sanitary science – but who is attending such talks?
 Sanitary Inspectors employed to check and report on the state of hygiene in their neighbourhood are the most likely audience.
 It was an essential part of their training, in preparation for examinations held by the Sanitary Institute and other public health associations.